Buddy Cianci

-Cianci was twice elected Mayor of Providence.
-Earlier in his career he served as a state prosecutor in the Rhode Island Department of Attorney General.
+Cianci served two separate stints as mayor of Providence.
+Earlier in his career, he served as a state prosecutor in the Rhode Island Department of Attorney General.
 Cianci was forced to resign from office during both mayoral tenures due to felony convictions.
-His first administration ended in 1984 when he pleaded nolo contendere to charges brought against him involving kidnapping and torturing a man Cianci believed was romantically involved with his ex-wife.
+His first administration ended in 1984 when he pleaded no contest to charges brought against him involving kidnapping and torturing a man Cianci believed was romantically involved with his ex-wife.
 His second stint as mayor ended when he was forced to resign following his conviction for one count of racketeering conspiracy, and he served four years in federal prison.

 Cianci was first elected mayor as the candidate of the Republican Party.
 While in office, he declared himself an independent and, as of 2009, he said that he had no party affiliation.
 On his radio show in June 2014, Cianci announced that he would run for mayor again.
-He was defeated by Democratic candidate Jorge Elorza in the 2014 election.
+He was narrowly defeated by Democratic candidate Jorge Elorza in the 2014 election.

 Family and personal life

 Cianci was born on April 30, 1941, in Providence, Rhode Island.
 His family lived in the Laurel Hill section of nearby Cranston, Rhode Island.
-Cianci was the younger child of Dr. Vincent Albert Cianci and Esther Cianci, née Capobianco (whose great-grandfather served as mayor of Benevento, Italy) who married in 1937.
+Cianci was the younger child of Dr. Vincent Albert Cianci and Esther Cianci, née Capobianco (whose great-grandfather served as mayor of Benevento, Italy), who married in 1937.

 His only marriage, in 1973, was to Sheila Bentley McKenna; the couple divorced in 1983.
 They had one daughter, Nicole, who died in 2012.
 Shortly before dying in early 2016, the 74-year-old Cianci announced his engagement to model and actress Tara Marie Haywood, then in her 30s.

 Education and military service

 At the age of seven, Cianci began appearing regularly on WJAR's Kiddie Revue Sunday radio broadcast from the Outlet Department Store on Weybosset Street, downtown Providence.
-After briefly attending public school, Cianci enrolled in Moses Brown School, a private school on the east-side of Providence.
-There he became the roommate of Adrian Hendricks, the first black student to attend the prestigious school.
+After briefly attending public school, Cianci enrolled in Moses Brown School, a private school on the East Side of Providence.
+There, he became the roommate of Adrian Hendricks, the first Black student to attend the prestigious school.
 Later, Cianci transferred schools and would earn a bachelor's degree in government at Fairfield University.

 Cianci earned a master's degree in Political Science at Villanova University and a Juris Doctor at Marquette University Law School in 1966.
 Cianci also held honorary doctorates awarded by Fairfield University (his alma mater), Johnson & Wales University, Roger Williams University, and, most recently, from the Southern New England School of Law.

 Cianci enlisted in the United States Army on November 29, 1966.
 He was commissioned as a second lieutenant in the Military Police Corps on April 24, 1967.
 He served on active duty until 1969 and then in the Army Reserve as a civil affairs officer through 1972.